Slavery and human trafficking statement for the financial year ending 31 March 2025

 Our supply chain

 Our supply chain members are diverse not only in the goods and services they provide, but also in the size and structure of their organisations - from the very small microbusinesses and SME’s to multi-national and international corporations.
-We actively encourage smaller businesses to apply to join our supply chain in order to promote local business initiatives in the UK.
+We actively encourage smaller businesses to apply to join our supply chain to promote local business initiatives in the UK.

 Our policies to resist modern slavery and human trafficking

-We have reviewed our existing policies and procedures in light of the Act.
 We are confident that our policies promote good behaviour among our Colleagues at work and within our supply chain.
 Our policies and procedures are kept under review to make sure that they reflect the changing shape of the Group and of the needs of the people and markets it serves in the UK.

 We review the risk and effectiveness of our controls at least annually.